PhD Program in Health Practice Research

 The PhD program in Health Practice Research is designed for Master’s-prepared clinicians who aspire to academic and research leadership roles within health care and educational settings.
 The aim of the program is to build knowledge and skill to conduct health-focused research with individuals, families, communities, or populations.

-Because the methods used to achieve excellence in health- focused research apply to all areas of health care, the degree is open to nurses, physical therapists, occupational therapists, and clinical social workers who hold master’s degrees in their clinical fields.
-While maintaining a foundational commitment to nursing and nursing research, faculty collaborations within and outside of the School of Nursing provide a rich environment for young clinical scientists, nurses and non-nurses, to develop.
-We have a strong belief in inter-professional education as a key to improving the quality of research and patient care.
-We are one of only two School of Nursing PhD programs in the U.S. that are open to non-nurses.
-This is made possible by a commitment to training excellent clinical scientists across selected health practice professions.
+Because the methods used to achieve excellence in health- focused research apply to all areas of health care, the degree is open to licensed health professionals (such as nurses, physical therapists, occupational therapists, and clinical social workers) who hold master’s degrees from an accredited program.
+While maintaining a foundational commitment to nursing and nursing research, interprofessional faculty collaborations within and outside of the School of Nursing provide a rich environment for novice clinical scholars, nurses and health care clinicians from other fields, to develop.
+We teach research theory and methods to produce the scientific evidence needed to advance knowledge and clinical practice in nursing and health care.
+We have a strong belief in interprofessional education as a key to improving the quality of research and patient care.
+This is made possible by a commitment to training excellent beginning clinical health care scientists across nursing and other selected health practice professions.
 The core courses covering basic research methods are taught primarily by nursing faculty, while cognate courses, selected to support the specific area of study of each student, are taught by a wide range of faculty within and outside of the School of Nursing.

 Students may pursue study associated with a variety of scientific interests represented by the faculty.
 Our rich research-intensive University environment offers outstanding opportunities for mentorship by School of Nursing faculty and other health sciences colleagues.
 Our Center for Research and Evidence-Based Practice provides support to faculty and students to assist them in achieving their research goals by providing them with general administrative support, working closely with them on the preparation of grant proposals, oversight of post-award financial management, and the dissemination of their research findings through poster development.